roman-milk/roman-milk.github.io/for-the-love-of-adele.md

+===

- ****** For The Love of Adele ****** bygeronimo_appleby© Adele had left a foamy mix of her saliva and my precum around the head of my cock when she came up for air again, but she kept up the pressure by wanking her fist urgently up and down the slippery shaft.
+Adele had left a foamy mix of her saliva and my precum around the head of my cock when she came up for air again, but she kept up the pressure by wanking her fist urgently up and down the slippery shaft.

  My aunt groaned and kissed me while keeping up the vigorous manipulation of my shaft.
 Her gooey tongue pushed into my mouth and coiled sinuously with my own tongue while my Adele groaned and moaned her arousal into my open mouth.